 —and she reached back.

 Like I said, my dear Jericho, her voice resounded in his ears, you are strong.
 And because you are strong, you can show her mercy and all of the ones who are connected to her tower too, no?
 Is that not justice?
 Scorpio is doing the same things to them as he did to you, no?

 Justice.
 And mercy…?
 To think his conducting ability could offer the latter was odd.

 “Don’t…” Marionette’s whisper reached Jericho’s ears from Maria’s.

 Jericho flicked on his conductor and watched as his vitae spilled out into an off-white whip.
-He flicked it again, causing the vitae to straighten and become straight and thin like a needle.
+He flicked it again, causing the vitae to straighten and thin like a needle.

 Heart still hammering, Jericho pulled out his conductor and flicked it off.
 Marionette turned to him, her expression filled with such pain and horror that he for a moment thought he had stabbed her through incorrectly.

 “Our movement… my movement…” Marionette whispered, switching to her native tongue, her knees buckling beneath her as her gaze swept the desolate courtyard.
 “Don’t you see?
 Nothing will change…!
 Absolutely nothing… He’ll win.”